Transfer Student

 Within 10-14 business days of submitting your application, you will receive your Welcome to BTC email with your assigned ctcLink ID number.
 Sometimes this email can be sent to your junk/spam folders, so be sure to check there too!

-If you have previously attended BTC and are looking to re-enroll, or if you applied to BTC previously and never attended, and it has been longer than two (2) years since you last submitted the application, please resubmit the application to BTC.
+If you have previously attended BTC and are looking to re-enroll, or if you applied to BTC and never attended, and it has been longer than one (1) year since you last submitted the application, please resubmit the application to BTC.

 Apply for Financial Aid